Eagle vs OpenCV

 What is this tool?

-OpenCV is an open-source library for real-time computer vision and image processing.
+OpenCV is an open-source library for computer vision tasks like image processing and object detection.

 How much does it cost?